jxxcarlson/scripta-compiler/KaTeXExample/README.md

-In KaTeXExample, we show how to compile into Html a very simple language that has just three elements: text, inline math, and display math, as in the example below.
+In KaTeXExample, we show how to compile into Html a very simple language, "SimpleMarkup," that has just three elements: text, inline math, and display math, as in the example below.

-To run the code from the folder `KaTeXExample`, say `sh make.sh` and then point your browser to `./assets/index.html`
+To run the code from the folder `KaTeXExample`, say `sh make.sh` and then point your browser at `./assets/index.html`

+## SimpleMarkup

+Here is an example that tells you everything you need to know about SimpleMarkup:

 ```text
 Pythagoras says that $a^2 + b^2 = c^2$.
 In calculus class, we all learned that